kmeaw/psxhexenconv/README.md

 # psxhexenconv

-Convert PSX Hexen maps to regular PWADs
+Convert PSX Hexen maps to regular PWADs.

+This program will modify PSX's WAD file in-place to make it work on a PC.